ERP selection process (free 5 step ERP selection checklist)

-As the average ERP selection project takes around seven months - you’ll want all the headstarts you can get.
+As the average ERP selection project takes around seventeen weeks - you’ll want all the headstarts you can get.

 Key rule of project management: when doing something new, ask someone else how they did it before.
 Yet the problem is, with large-scale software projects like an ERP selection, there’s no guarantee that the person who managed the process is still around.

-Rather than providing an overwhelming wall of information we’ve broken down the process down into manageable chunks.
+We’ve broken down the ERP selection process down into manageable chunks.
 This complete ERP software selection checklist covers everything you need to know - and we mean everything.

 From deciding that you want to move forward with finding a new ERP for your business to drawing up contracts and service level agreements, we’ve got you covered with quickfire checklists, actionable tips and industry expertise on: